karolproksa/gpu-scraper/README.md

 > Make sure you're in the gpu-scraper/ directory

 # To Do
-* Calculate RoI on GPU taking their prices into account
 * Find a way to avoid hitting Allegro's rate limit
 * Add support for Allegro, not just Allegro Lokalnie
 * Scrape links for easier access